Children scream 'just stop' in 911 call from lawmaker's home

 AIKEN, S.C.
-(AP) — Children can be heard screaming “just stop daddy” on a 911 call made from the home of a South Carolina legislator accused of beating his wife and pointing a gun at her.
+(AP) — Children can be heard screaming “just stop daddy” on a 911 call made from the home of a South Carolina legislator accused of beating his wife and pointing a gun at her, local media reported Friday.

+Republican Rep. Chris Corley, of Graniteville, is charged with first-degree criminal domestic violence and pointing a firearm at a person.
+If convicted, the felonies could send him to prison for up to 15 years.

-Republican Rep. Chris Corley of Graniteville is charged with two felonies.
-Corley’s wife told deputies he stopped hitting her late Monday only after noticing she was bleeding.
+Corley’s wife told deputies he stopped hitting her late Monday only after noticing she was bleeding and hearing the screams of two of their three children, ages 2 and 8.

-Corley said his wife tried to punch him after accusing him of cheating.
+Corley said his wife tried to punch him after accusing him of cheating, and the police report noted a scratch on his forehead.
+It’s unclear if Corley, an attorney, has hired a lawyer.
+He has not returned voicemails from The Associated Press.

 Most Read Stories